Metuchen, New Jersey Revolutionary War Sites

 Private Samuel Mundy

 Served in Middlesex County Militia, in Capt.
-Taylor's Company, 1st Regiment; in Captain Peter Gorden's Company, NJ State Troops
+Taylor's Company, 1st Regiment; in Captain Peter Gorden's Company, New Jersey State Troops

 Private James Ross